lsst-dm/dmtn-094/index.rst

 special case of `data access libraries <#data-access-libraries>`__, where we have some access to the user's local environment, so we may be able to bootstrap an authentication mechanism on behalf of the user which ensures any necessary tokens are implicitly available in the user's environment.
-For software developed by the LSST that may utilize the DAX services, such as the Butler, we will ensure those applications can be automatically configured based on some form of information in the user's Notebook environment.
+For software developed by the LSST that may utilize the LSP API aspect services, such as the Butler, we will ensure those applications can be automatically configured based on some form of information in the user's Notebook environment.
 Other third party software MAY be automatically configured, or they should be configurable in the same way as if a user was running on their local machine and not in an LSP instance.

 TOPCAT
 ~~~~~~

-LSST will be working with the TOPCAT developer to find the best method of authentication.
+LSST will be working with the TOPCAT developers to find the best method of authentication.
 It's
 expected that the embedded HTTP basic method will work to start.
+A slightly modified workflow from
+phase 1 for an `application with identity token <#application-with-identity-tokens>`__ or phase 2
+for for an `application with a capability token <#application-with-capability-tokens>`__ is
+expected.

 Data access libraries
 ~~~~~~~~~~~~~~~~~~~~~

 We are targeting Astroquery an PyVO as primary libraries to be used within the Notebook environment.
-PyVO doesn't currently implement any form of authentication; it's expected that an identity token or capabilities token may be passed in the URL with the HTTP Basic Auth scheme.
+PyVO doesn't currently implement any form of authentication; it's expected that an identity token or capability token may be passed in the URL with the HTTP Basic Auth scheme.

+Within the Notebook aspect, tokens MUST be available, either in an well-defined environment variables or as a file in a locations.

 LSST SHOULD implement a token manager for Astroquery.
+For the notebook aspect, a method for initializing the token manager according the the stored token SHOULD be implemented.

 Data Services
 -------------